 - 1 teaspoon baking soda

 - 1 1/4 cups/5 3/4 ounces all-purpose flour (plus about 2 tablespoons for dipping and pressing)

 - 1/4 teaspoon salt

-- about 2 tablespoons of flour or granulated sugar for dipping and pressing
+- 2 tablespoons of flour or granulated sugar for dipping and pressing

-Grease baking sheets lightly or line with parchment paper.
+Grease baking sheets lightly or line them with parchment paper.

-Bake in the preheated oven for about 8 to 10 minutes, or until they begin to brown around the edges.
+Bake the cookies in the preheated oven for about 8 to 10 minutes, or until they begin to brown around the edges.

 - Use chunky peanut butter in the cookies or fold in about 1/2 cup of chopped peanuts to the batter just before baking.